ezorita/seeq/README.md

 based on a Levenshtein distance metric [1].
 Typically, a file containing DNA sequences is passed as input along with a DNA pattern.
 Seeq will search for lines containing the matching pattern.
-By default, Seeq returns the matching lines in the stadard output.
+By default, Seeq returns the matching lines through the stadard output.
 Seeq has many other applications such as sequence extraction, sequence trimming, etc.

 II.
 Source file list